-Virtual Care Will Remain a Necessity for Patient Engagement Post-COVID
+Virtual Care Will Remain a Necessary Patient Engagement Strategy Post-COVID

 With more than 8 in 10 patients saying they love/like telehealth after using it since COVID, telehealth is no longer a novelty - it is a requirement to stay in business.
 While there is still uncertainty amongst providers as to how long they anticipate it will take for their practices to be back up and running at pre-COVID-19 visit and reimbursement levels, providers who implemented telehealth via Updox are more certain that they will be back up and running in 2-6 months compared to those who selected another partner for telehealth.

 Physicians report telehealth to be very to extremely important to the future of their practice, with over 95% reporting they are planning to offer telehealth in the future.
 However, the biggest barrier physicians see to long-term adoption of telehealth is reimbursement.